TSA insider faults agency's response to coronavirus

 Air travel in the U.S. remained at normal levels until early March despite rising numbers of cases and deaths tied to the coronavirus.
 It then plunged by about 95% but has since recovered slightly as more states relax stay-at-home orders.

-Brainard wants TSA to take corrective steps to protect health as air travel recovers.
-“Before it is too late, he wants to prevent TSA from furthering a threat to public health and safety again,” his lawyer said in a letter to the special counsel.
+Brainard said he wants TSA to take corrective steps to protect health as air travel recovers.

 TSA says on its website that 706 of its employees have tested positive for COVID-19 and five have died, plus one screening contractor.

+“If you remember, you couldn't get masks” because they were sold out, he said.
+"To say to these people, ‘You can go out and buy your own,' that's unacceptable.”

+Brainard joined TSA as an air marshal when the agency was created after the September 2011 terror attacks.
+He has been an outspoken critic of the agency’s top leadership, testifying before a congressional committee in 2016 and filing two previous whistleblower complaints.

-Brainard filed his whistleblower complaint on June 3, and the special counsel on Thursday ordered the Homeland Security Department to investigate the allegations.
-By law, the special counsel only takes that step when it believes there is a “substantial likelihood” of wrongdoing.
+Brainard filed the virus-related complaint on June 3.
+The special counsel declined to comment, but the order directing Homeland Security to investigate the allegations indicates that the independent federal watchdog office believes there is a “substantial likelihood” of wrongdoing.

+Homeland Security could refer the matter to its inspector general, which is the hope of Brainard and his lawyer, Tom Devine of the Government Accountability Project in Washington, D.C.
+The department, however, could send the complaint to TSA.

-The special counsel will review Homeland Security’s findings and issue a report to the White House and Congress.
+The special counsel will review the findings either way and issue a report to the White House and Congress.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.